Monitoring the First Year of the COVID-19 Pandemic in New Orleans and Louisiana

-Examining the rate of COVID-19 infections per population can be used to compare the impact across regions with different population sizes and is essential for determining where attention and resources are needed most urgently.
+Examining the rate of COVID-19 infections per population can be used to compare the impact across regions with different population sizes.

 Unlike the number of confirmed cases, which can be affected by the number of tests administered and the various waiting periods for test results, the number of deaths in a region is less influenced by testing decisions.
 Death rates reflect a combination of the true infection rate, available health care resources, and local demographic characteristics.

 Note: The three parishes in Louisiana included have the highest number of cases on the latest day data was available.
-The list of comparison counties are comprised of the top 7 counties in the US with the largest total number of cases on the latest day data was available.
+The list of comparison counties is comprised of the top seven counties in the U.S. with the largest total number of cases on the latest day data was available.
 New York City, NY is the 5 boroughs of New York City.
 Though data is available on the individual boroughs, the State of New York has most commonly chosen to report it in aggregate as New York City.

 Note: The list of comparison counties are comprised of the top 10 counties in the US with the largest total number of deaths on the latest day data was available.